microsoft/Accera/docs/Manual/02 Simple Affine Loop Nests.md

 __Not yet implemented:__ unsigned types (`acc.ScalarType.uint8/16/32/64`)

 ## Accera program stages
-We take a step back to describe the stages of a Accera program:
+We take a step back to describe the stages of an Accera program:

 * `Nest`: A nest captures the logic of a simple nest, without any optimizations or implementation details.
 * `Schedule`: A `Nest` is used to create a schedule.
 The schedule controls the order in which the nest iterations are visited.
 Multiple schedules can be fused into a single schedule, which may no longer represent a simple nest.